GSA/USSM/_pages/knowledge-library.md

 title: Knowledge Library
 ---

-<h1 class="text-align font-sans-lg"> Knowledge Library - Resources, Guidance, and Lessons Learned</h1>
+<h1 class="text-align"> Knowledge Library - Resources, Guidance, and Lessons Learned</h1>

 This Knowledge Library serves as a compendium of resources, guidance, and lessons learned to improve stakeholder understanding of the recommended practices and methods to drive successful agency use of shared services across common functions.